 Subject Access Right (SAR) and Right to Erasure

 Under GDPR, all data subjects have the right to access their data and request for their deletion (subject access right and right to erasure respectively) when they deem this appropriate.
-In this case, parents, staff, old boys and girls may request to see their personal information held in the school’s database.
+In this case, parents, staff, and former pupils may request to see their personal information held in the school’s database.
 They can also ask the school to delete their information forthwith.

 It is likely that schools will not require consent to process personal data.
 It is possible that they will largely rely on the five other lawful bases for processing most of the personal data under their custody so that they can run the schools.
 However, if none of the five other lawful bases apply to a particular data processing, they will be required to obtain consent.
 The consent according to the new requirements must be affirmative, clear, and informed.